The Creativity of Text-to-Image Generation: Related Work

-Generative art created with artificial intelligence (AI) has made significant advances since the inception of Generative Adversarial Networks (GANs) \cite{GAN} in 2014 and Google's Deep Dream \cite{deepdream} in 2015.
-It was the release of OpenAI's CLIP \cite{CLIP} in January 2021 that spurred technical progress in text-based generative art.
-CLIP (Contrastive Language-Image Pretraining) is a machine learning method and model conceived for the task of visual classification.
-To this end, the CLIP neural network was trained on a large corpus of images and text from the World Wide Web.
-Due to the size of its training data, the CLIP model has developed a robust understanding of many concepts present in its training data.
-For instance, CLIP knows what a `skyscraper' looks like because the model has encountered many buildings in different shapes and sizes (and the associated user-generated text labels) in the training data.
-CLIP has encoded this understanding in the latent space of its neural network.
-Given an image and a set of labels, CLIP can identify which labels best match the image.
-It is this ability to visually classify images and `understand' natural language that resulted in CLIP being used in combination with generative adversarial networks (GANs).
-When used as discriminator in a generative system, CLIP guides the generator to produce digital images that best match a given textual prompt.
+The text-guided synthesis of images using deep learning has made significant advances since the inception of Generative Adversarial Networks (GANs)~\cite{GAN} in 2014 and Google's Deep Dream~\cite{deepdream} in 2015.
+It was the release of OpenAI's CLIP \cite{CLIP} in January 2021 that spurred immense technical progress in text-to-image generation.
+CLIP is a contrastive language-vision model conceived for the task of classifying images by providing the names of the visual categories to be recognized.
+CLIP was trained on a large corpus of images and text from the World Wide Web.
+Due to the Web-scale size of its training data, the CLIP model has learned a wide variety of visual concepts from natural language supervision and can associate them with their names.
+Given an image and a set of labels (e.g., ``a photo of a dog''), CLIP can predict the label that is most likely to be paired with the image.
+It is this ability to visually associate natural language with images that resulted in CLIP being used in generative systems.